Redis Cluster Slot Allocation Basics

 • redis_cluster_known_nodes: Tracks gossip membership stability.

-PromQL alert for slot imbalance:
+PromQL alert for missing slot coverage:

 redis_cluster_slots_assigned != 16384

 To diagnose runtime skew, use redis-cli --cluster check or analyze INFO keyspace per node.
 Mitigation strategies include key tagging (hash tags {user_id}), migrating hot keys manually, or adjusting application-level sharding logic.
-Comprehensive guidance on these patterns is documented in Tuning Hash Slot Distribution for Skewed Data.

 For authoritative reference on the cluster protocol specification and client implementation standards, consult the official Redis Cluster Specification and the redis-py Cluster Documentation.